mvwicky/mvwicky.github.io/_posts/2018-10-07-There-Are-So-Many-Links.markdown

 I'm worried about the fact that the time between these posts is growing precipitously.
 I mean, it's an obvious artifact of the fact that I have a job right now, but, it's almost a bit troubling.
-Hopefully as I settle into the routine of my job I'll get better at working outside of it.
+Hopefully, as I settle into the routine of my job I'll get better at working outside of it.

 {% include link.html title="How Dictionary.com's Twitter account got so cleverly woke" link=page.links.dict author="Joe Berkowitz" %}
 The proportion of the short, short time I have on Earth I've spent telling people about how great [Dictionary.com](https://dictionary.com) is at [Twitter](https://twitter.com/Dictionarycom), is likely abnormal.[^1]